Aaron-Bopp/TIM/30_Topics/32_Terms/ethics.md

 > [!wikipedia] [ethics](https://en.wikipedia.org/wiki/Ethics)
 >
-> Ethics or moral [[philosophy]] is a branch of philosophy that "involves systematizing, defending, and recommending concepts of right and wrong behavior".
+> Ethics or moral [[philosophy]] is a branch of philosophy that "involves systematizing, defending, and recommending concepts of right and wrong [[behavior]]".
 The field of ethics, along with aesthetics, concerns matters of value; these fields comprise the branch of philosophy called axiology.
 >
 > Ethics seeks to resolve questions of human [[morality]] by defining concepts such as good and evil, right and wrong, virtue and vice, [[justice]] and crime.
 As a field of intellectual inquiry, moral philosophy is related to the fields of moral psychology, descriptive ethics, and value theory.
 >